 Now, I want to talk about embodied experience.
 This is probably something that feels less familiar if you are mostly doing talk therapy, be it cognitive or psychodynamic; and more familiar if your approach is more experiential or body-oriented.
 But, in any case, you can get a sense of it if you think that a lot of the ways we do what we do, that we perceive what we do, that we talk about what we do, is related, one way or another, to some form of experience.

-I mentioned before what happens when a client is very activated, has difficulty containing their emotions, has difficulty self-regulating… In everyday language we would say to this person: “get a grip.”
+I mentioned before what happens when a client is very activated, has difficulty containing their emotions, has difficulty self-regulating… In everyday language, we would say to this person: “Get a grip.”

-Literally embodied experience is to realize is that “get a grip” is not a phrase that could just as easily have been, “think blue” or “sit down”.
+Literally embodied experience is to realize that “get a grip” is not a phrase that could just as easily have been, “think blue” or “sit down”.
 It is literally “get a grip” because there is an underlying experience to what we call “get a grip.”

-Having a vehicle to pay attention to what happens physically as clients deal with difficult topics, with their emotions, with their sensations, means having a vehicle to actually explore embodied experience.
+Having a vehicle to pay attention to what happens physically as clients deal with difficult topics, with their emotions, and with their sensations, means having a vehicle to actually explore embodied experience.

 How far we go into it, how deep we go, depends on who we are as a therapist, depends on the client, depends on the session.
 But, even if you’re not somebody who regularly pays attention to embodied experience, you might find it interesting to notice these things when you work with clients.